 - Business Benefit or Value helps ensure ongoing data and analytics program funding.
 Most organizations have a threshold at which they require a formal business case, but every analytic request should have some expected business value in terms of revenue increases, decreased costs or improved efficiency.
 Larger projects shroud use clear business Key Performance Indicators (KPIs) to express business value.
 Ideally, an existing corporate KPI framework can be leveraged.
 A business value methodology should be in place, e.g., internal rate of return, etc. Lastly, after a key project or initiative has been completed, a post implementation value assessment should be conducted with results broadly communicated.

 - Technology includes your information categories or taxonomy, architecture and standards, and tools and applications.
 The information categories ad taxonomy should be part of your overall data strategy; semantic views to support the business should be developed.
 Architecture and standards are critical and are continuously updated to meet ongoing business needs and analytics maturity.
 The right tools and applications are critical, especially to support end user self-service.
 Analytics tools standardization and centralized licensing is highly desirable to reduce license, maintenance and administration costs.
-This area should also address various data types, data security and technology platforms.
+This area should also address various data types, metadata management, data security and technology platforms.

 - Organization is the people part of analytics, often the Achilles heel of most programs.
 It includes analytics leadership in the form of a chief analytics or data officer, the executive governance committee.
 It also addresses the working committee and program management capabilities.
 Key executive and working committee meeting notes should be published to the analytics portal.
 The Data Governance steering committee and working committee including data stewards are also critical.
 A short and long term strategy roadmap and milestones should exist and be continuously maintained and published to the portal.
 An analytics dashboard with analytics focused KPIs should also be published.
 An education and training program for both end users as well as IT is critical.
 Onboarding for new users as well as ongoing community of interest or practice communication helps ensure business and IT alignment as well as productivity.
 Finally, end user support should include levels for application vs. data /data base support.